dvrica07/dvrica07/README.md

 ###

-<h3 align="left">I have always been passionate about technology, particularly in the field of software development.
+<p align="left">I have always been passionate about technology, particularly in the field of software development.
 The process of solving complex problems, creating efficient solutions, and seeing ideas come to life through code has always fascinated me.
 Beyond my technical interests, I also have a strong passion for sports, particularly volleyball and badminton.
 These sports have taught me the value of teamwork, discipline, and perseverance—qualities that I find equally essential in software development.
-The strategic thinking required in sports mirrors the problem-solving mindset needed in programming, making both activities rewarding and engaging for me.</h3>
+The strategic thinking required in sports mirrors the problem-solving mindset needed in programming, making both activities rewarding and engaging for me.</p>

 ###